Landlords vs Tenants – Rights and Obligations

 • Review the rent,

-• Terminate a tenancy without giving a reason during the first six months,
+• Terminate a tenancy without giving a reason during the first six months if there is no fixed term lease in place,

 • Be informed who is ordinarily living in the property (this does not include overnight visitors or short stays),